CFP hopeful No. 5 Oklahoma beats No. 9 Texas for Big 12

-Murray, the Heisman Trophy-contending dual-threat quarterback who was 25-of-34 passing, threw two of his TDs to Grant Calcaterra.
-That included an impressive one-handed grab for an 18-yard score on a third-and-10 play with two minutes left as the Sooners (12-1, No. 5 CFP) won their seventh consecutive game.
+Two of Murray's TD throws were to Grant Calcaterra, who had an impressive one-handed grab for an 18-yard score on a third-and-10 play with two minutes left.

-Oklahoma is the first Power Five team to win four consecutive outright conference titles since Florida in the SEC in the mid-1990s.
+The Sooners (12-1, No. 5 CFP) won their seventh consecutive game - and became the first Power Five team to win four outright conference titles in a row since Florida in the SEC in the mid-1990s.
+Clemson (13-0, No. 2 CFP) matched them by winning its fourth ACC title in a row later Saturday with a win over Pittsburgh.

-"We're thrilled by the victory.
-It's been a challenging year, which they all are," Riley said.
-"But to sit here now as four-time defending Big 12 champion, man, that sounds good."

-Sam Ehlinger was 23-of-36 passing for 349 yards with two touchdowns, and he also ran for two scores for Texas (9-4), but his final pass was picked off by Tre Norwood at the 1 in the final minute.
+Sam Ehlinger was 23-of-36 passing for 349 yards with two touchdowns and also ran for two scores for Texas (9-4).
+But his final pass was picked off by Tre Norwood at the 1 in the final minute, and there was also a critical safety.

-The Sooners went ahead to stay on Austin Seibert's third field goal, a 31-yarder with 12:37 left that was good after ricocheting off the top of the left upright to make it 30-27.

 Two plays after Oklahoma's only turnover, when receiver CeeDee Lamb fumbled inside the 10 after a 54-yard catch-and-run with nine minutes left, the Sooners got points anyway.
-Cornerback Tre Brown blitzed and sacked Ehlinger in the end zone for a safety.
+Cornerback Tre Brown blitzed and sacked Ehlinger in the end zone for a safety that made it 32-27.

-It was a huge play for a much-maligned Sooners defense that had allowed at least 40 points in each of the previous four games - three of those OU wins by a combined nine points.
+That was a huge play for a Sooners defense that had allowed at least 40 points in each of the previous four games - three of those being OU victories by a combined nine points.

+Asked if the Sooners' defense is good enough to win a national title this season, Riley quickly answered yes.

+"Based on we beat everybody on our schedule.
+You've got to win by one point, these games, the last time I checked," Riley said.
+"We've had some of our best performances here the last couple of weeks, in huge, huge games, huge moments against dynamic offenses."

-Lamb finished with six catches for 167 yards, including a 28-yard touchdown in the first half.
+Lamb caught the ball near midfield, cut inside, and spun around another defender toward the middle of the field when he was crushed from behind by linebacker Gary Johnson, knocking the ball loose.
+Lamb did have six catches for 167 yards, including a 28-yard touchdown in the first half.

 The 114th meeting between the Red River rivals was their first in a championship game - and the first time since 1903 they had played twice in the same season.
 Every game since 1929 had been played about 20 miles away at the State Fair of Texas, where the Longhorns beat Oklahoma 48-45 eight weeks ago.